Roland-Scholz/FABIAN/README.md

 - 64KB static RAM
 - 8/16/32KB ROM
 - 68681 double UART operating at 115200 baud
-- one serial line connects to a VT100 terminal, the 2nd one to the CP/M disk server
+- one serial line connects to a VT100 terminal, the 2nd one to the CP/M disk server (two TTL to RS232 converters needed)
 - CP/M-2.2 and simple BIOS source code
 - Windows based build files
 - Serial CP/M disk server written in Java